 Birch Surveyors have a can-do attitude, and many of our clients have obtained exceptional outcomes through our knowledge and expertise of the RMA and subdivision rules.
-Call into our offices and talk to our Surveyors in Pukekohe or Auckland (see our contact page for details) and discuss your subdivision with us.
+Call into our offices and talk to our Surveyors in Pukekohe, Auckland, Hamilton, Tairu or Tauranga (see our contact page for details) and discuss your subdivision with us.

 See a few examples of our subdivisions on our project pages, and explore our website for information about the processes involved, and the terminology used.
 The side menu on this page provides some general information on when land can be subdivided, and the various costs that are likely to be involved in subdividing land.

 How do you know if you can subdivide your land is answered on our page "How do I know if I can subdivide"

 A subdivision is defined under S218 of the Resource Management Act.
 In general terms it is the splitting up of a parcel of land.
 This may occur by way of: